Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

-- Overview of the Festival – It is the main festival of Kerala marking there visiting of mythological King Mahabali.
-Celebration of Onam continues for 10 days and takes out the finest of Kerala art, music, and literature with ritual.
-It is said that in the supremacy of mighty Asura King, Mahabali, Kerala seen its unique time.
+It is the main festival of Kerala marking there visiting of mythological King Mahabali.
+The celebration of Onam continues for 10 days and takes out the finest of Kerala art, music, and literature with ritual.
+It is said that in the supremacy of mighty Asura King, Mahabali, Kerala saw its unique time.
 Everybody in the state was contented and well-to-do.
 But, Mahabali had one shortcoming.
 He was egoistic.
-This flaw in Mahabali’s character was used by Gods to bring an end to his supremacy as they felt defied by Mahabali’s growing fame.
-Though, for the entire good endeavour done by Mahabali, God granted him a blessing that he could yearly visit his people with whom he was so close.
+This flaw in Mahabali’s character was used by God to bring an end to his supremacy as they felt defied by Mahabali’s growing fame.
+Though, for the entire good endeavor done by Mahabali, God granted him a blessing that he could yearly visit his people with whom he was so close.

 - Time of Celebration – In the Malayali month of Chingam i.e. August – September

-- Overview of the Event – It is also identified as Kaliyattam.
+It is also identified as Kaliyattam.
 It is a ceremonious dance popular in north Kerala.
-Theyyam includes dance, mime and music in addition to preserving the fundamentals of antique ethnic philosophies which dedicated great significance to the devotion of brave man and the spirits of descendants.
-Of the over 400 Theyyams executed, the most remarkable ones are those of Raktha Chamundi, Kari Chamundi, Muchilottu Bhagavathi, Wayanadu Kulaven, Gulikan and Pottan.
-These are executed in front of reliquaries, sans stage or draperies, by persons belonging to the Vannan, Malayan and other associated classes.
+Theyyam includes dance, mime, and music in addition to preserving the fundamentals of antique ethnic philosophies which dedicated great significance to the devotion of brave man and the spirits of descendants.
+Of the over 400 Theyyams executed, the most remarkable ones are those of Raktha Chamundi, Kari Chamundi, Muchilottu Bhagavathi, Wayanadu Kulaven, Gulikan, and Pottan.
+These are executed in front of reliquaries, sans stage or draperies, by persons belonging to the Vannan, Malayan, and other associated classes.

 - Time of Celebration – Theyyams are executed yearly from December to April.